authgear/authgear-server/docs/specs/oidc.md

 ### x_authentication_flow_group

-Overrides the authentication flow group in the default UI. details, see [Authentication Flow Selection in Default UI](./authentication-flow-selection.md#default-ui).
+Overrides the authentication flow group in Auth UI. details, see [Authentication Flow Selection in Auth UI](./authentication-flow-selection.md#auth-ui).

 It can be used in conjunction with `x_page` to decide whether to execute login or signup flow.